Douglas Fairbanks Jr.: Personal life

 On April 22, 1939, Fairbanks married Mary Lee Hartford (née Mary Lee Epling), a former wife of Huntington Hartford, the A&P supermarket heir.
 He remained devoted to her until her death in 1988.
 They had three daughters: Daphne, Victoria, and Melissa, and eight grandchildren and 10 great-grandchildren.
 On May 30, 1991, Fairbanks married Vera Lee Shelton, a merchandiser for QVC Network Inc.

 Douglas Fairbanks Jr. was claimed to be the naked man in the incriminating photos used as evidence in the divorce trial of Margaret Campbell, Duchess of Argyll in 1963.
 However, in 2013, Lady Colin Campbell, Margaret Campbell's stepdaughter-in-law, revealed that the man in the photo was actually Bill Lyons, sales director of Pan American Airlines.

-In 1963, Fairbanks was also named in connection with the Profumo Scandal of allegedly having sexual affairs with both Mandy Rice-Davies and Christine Keeler a few years earlier.
+In 1963, Fairbanks was also named in connection with the Profumo Scandal, allegedly having sexual affairs with both Mandy Rice-Davies and Christine Keeler a few years earlier.

 Fairbanks was a friend of Laurence Olivier and was among the contributors to a documentary by The South Bank Show titled Laurence Olivier: A Life.
 He was also a close friend of Sir Rex Harrison and was a presenter at Harrison's New York City memorial service.

 He wrote his autobiography The Salad Days in 1988.
 In addition, Fairbanks wrote a chronicle of his experiences during the Second World War, A Hell of a War, published in 1993.
 Beyond his two volumes of autobiography, Fairbanks collaborated with Richard Schickel on the illustrated survey of Fairbanks Sr. and Jr. called The Fairbanks Album (1975) and Jeffrey Vance with a critical study/biography of Fairbanks Sr. ultimately published as Douglas Fairbanks (2008).